 There is a preferred order for displaying multiple pieces of information on a sign.
 We’ve been conditioned since we were kids to read from top to bottom, from left to right.
 That is the orientation to prioritize.
 Signs shouldn’t take time to mentally process.

-When there are multiple lines, it is recommended to left justify them.
-Centering the text or right justifying the text is not recommended.
-Following a standard pattern makes it easier to interpret the sign.
+When there are multiple lines, it is recommended to justify them.
+Centering or right-justifying the text is not recommended.
+Following this standard pattern makes it easier to interpret the sign:

-Carefully consider how easy a sign is to read, and how quickly the message is understood in full.
+Carefully consider how easy a sign is to read and how quickly the message is understood.
 When there are several parts to the sign, this becomes even more important.
 The header needs to be in all uppercase letters.
-After that using a mix of upper and lower a case is the rule to follow.
-A key to clarity is to keep important clusters of words together on the same line, splitting up the message makes it easier to misinterpret.
+After that, using a mix of upper and lower case is the rule to follow.
+A key to clarity is to keep important clusters of words together on the same line so that misinterpretation can be avoided.

-Not only do exits need to be marked, but non-exits need to be clearly identified as well.
-Signs stating, “NOT AN EXIT”, “SUPPLY CLOSET,” or “BOILER ROOM,” are important.
+Not only do exits need to be marked but also non-exits need to be clearly identified.
+Signs stating “NOT AN EXIT”, “SUPPLY CLOSET,” or “BOILER ROOM,” are important.
 If the door could be mistaken for an exit, it needs to be marked.
 Evacuees need to know where to avoid false exits and hazardous spaces during an emergency.

 Doors work best when they have duplicate signage.
 Having a second sign above the door makes it easy to identify even when the door is open.
 If a door is left at an angle, the sign is easily obstructed and might not be in someone’s line of sight until they already pass it.